Best Wetsuits For Surfing In All Conditions In 2021

 Material

 Wetsuit material is constantly being improved and the days of surfing in woollen jumpers are thankfully long behind us!
 Neoprene is now the most used wetsuit material.
 Its stretchy and insulating properties make it the wetsuit material of choice for most of the best surfing wetsuits.
 Wetsuit companies are always improving the neoprene they use to make it stronger, warmer and more flexible.
-Some companies offer alternative materials made from environmentally friendly materials such as: and limestone neoprene.
+Some companies offer alternative materials made from environmentally friendly materials such as: natural rubber and limestone neoprene.
 These are just as good as neoprene but are often on the more expensive side.

 Seams